EGI-Federation/documentation/README.md

 ### Updating the theme

-To keep complete control over the [docdock](https://docdock.netlify.com/) theme it was decided to use a snapshot of its master branch, thus allowing to keep complete control over the updates.
+To keep complete control over the [docdock](https://docdock.netlify.com/) theme it was decided to use a snapshot of its master branch. control over the updates.

 ### Testing locally